SDK & Apps

 Available Macros

-#[app::state] — Mark application state struct #[app::state(emits = Event)] — With events #[app::logic] — Mark implementation block #[app::init] — Mark constructor #[app::event] — Mark event enum #[app::migrate] — Mark migration function app::emit!(event) — Emit event app::log!("msg") — Logging app::bail!(Error::X) — Early return with error
+#[app::state] — Mark application state struct #[app::state(emits = Event)] — With event type #[app::state(version = N)] — Set schema target (auto-generates migrate_my_entries) #[derive(app::Migrate)] — Auto-derive migration body (with #[migrate(…)] annotations) #[app::logic] — Mark implementation block #[app::init] — Mark constructor #[app::view] — Declare method read-only (shared lock, parallel execution) #[app::event] — Mark event enum #[app::migrate] — Mark migration function #[app::migration_check] — Pre-commit guard; false → logical abort, zero residue app::emit!(event) — Emit event app::log!("msg") — Logging app::bail!(Error::X) — Early return with error

 Environment Functions